-You may have to avoid homes with pets.
-Even if the pets are outdoors during a visit, the dander remains.
+You may have to stay out of homes with pets.
+Even if the pets are outdoors during a visit, the dander remains in the house.

 When spending the night somewhere, ask to sleep in a room where pets aren't allowed.

-If you are considering a new pet, there are some things you should know:
+If you are considering a new pet, this is what you should know:

 For people with allergies to dogs and cats, it is not the length of the fur or coat or the amount of shedding that matters.
 All dogs and cats have dander.
-There aren't dogs and cats that are completely allergen-free.
+No dog or cat is completely allergen-free.